Procedure: Gift fund governance

 - are managed in accordance with the terms outlined in the Fund Purpose Statement;

-- may be directed to convert a Term Fund to a Perpetual Fund (Endowment), on the basis of an agreed, actionable fundraising plan and timeframe within which to meet the minimum establishment threshold.
+- may be directed to convert a Term Fund to a Perpetual Fund, on the basis of an agreed, actionable fundraising plan and timeframe within which to meet the minimum establishment threshold.

-- The designated College Dean or Service Division Director holds authorisation for expending monies from an E Fund within the ANU Endowment for Excellence.
-The designated Deputy Vice-Chancellor holds authorisation over all University-wide E Funds.
-The Vice-Chancellor holds authorisation over all unrestricted gifts to the University and the ANU Fund.
+- The designated College Dean or Service Division Director holds authorisation for expending monies from a fund under the ANU Foundation framework.
+The designated Deputy Vice-Chancellor holds authorisation over all University-wide funds.
+The Vice-Chancellor holds authorisation over all unrestricted gifts to the University and The ANU Fund.

-- The University does not apply merchant fees to any gifts or Fringe Benefit Tax expenses to E Funds within the ANU Endowment for Excellence.
+- The University does not apply merchant fees to any gifts or Fringe Benefit Tax expenses to funds within the ANU Foundation.

 Review and adjustment mechanisms

-- The Alumni Relations & Philanthropy Division oversees governance of the ANU Endowment for Excellence and conducts a review of all E Funds as part of the annual budgeting process.
+- ANU Advancement oversees management of the ANU Foundation and conducts a review of all funds as part of the annual budgeting process.

-- College Deans and Service Division Directors provide an annual report to the Alumni Relations & Philanthropy Division on the activities of each E Fund as part of the annual budget and review process.
+- College Deans and Service Division Directors provide an annual report to ANU Advancement on the activities of each philanthropic fund as part of the annual budget and review process.

-- The Alumni Relations & Philanthropy Division reports quarterly on the financial position of the ANU Endowment for Excellence to the Board of Governors, and annually via the Report to Donors.
+- ANU Advancement reports on the financial position of the ANU Foundation to the ANU Foundation Board, and externally via the Report to Donors.

-- College Deans, Service Division Directors or the Deputy Director (Operations), Alumni Relations & Philanthropy can initiate review of an E Fund if:
+- College Deans, Service Division Directors or the Vice-President (Advancement), can initiate review of a gift fund if:

-- the E Fund has not been utilised for two years or more;
+- the fund has not been utilised for two years or more;

 - the University can no longer fulfil the intended purpose either financially and/or academically;